SBOne-Kenobi/Iteration-Methods-Solving/README.md

-# Iteration Methods Solving
+# Linear Algebra
-Iteration methods of solving problems like a system of linear equations, QR-algorithm and so on
+Iteration methods of solving problems like a system of linear equations QR decomposition
+QR algorithm
+...